Will the Euro/USD, which has fallen, rebound? Keep an eye on the direction.

 - Japan: Consumer Price Index

-In the U.S. currency market yesterday, the U.S. dollar faced resistance as the U.S. March Leading Economic Index, released yesterday, deteriorated from 0.1% the previous month to -0.3%.
+In the U.S. currency market yesterday, the U.S. dollar faced upward pressure as the U.S. March Leading Economic Index, released yesterday, deteriorated to -0.3% from 0.1% the previous month.
 The USD/JPY pair rose from 153.963 to 154.667 before plummeting.It fell as low as 153.589.
-USD/JPY found support just below the 200-period EMA on the hourly chart and is now engaged in a battle around the 20-period MA on the 4-hour chart.
+The USD/JPY pair found support just below the 200-period EMA on the hourly chart and is now locked in a battle around the 20-period MA on the 4-hour chart.
 On the daily chart, it remains above the 10-period MA, and with no particular divergence visible, traders should watch for a continued upward trend.